WdeM/Simple-OR/README.md

 # Check Open Redirects

-Simple testing for open redirection with 48 lines of python and a wordlist
+Simple testing for open redirection with 48 lines of python and a wordlist.

 # Requirements
 * tld